halo/prawn-component/README.md

 Rendering a Rails view is pretty simple compared to a PDF.
 Because you simply pre-generate an HTML String that you can wrap or concatenate.

 In Prawn, the "view" is a living PDF document and you cannot pre-generate any content.
-In fact, it is not even clear what is meant by content, would it be a `pdf.text` statement, or a `pdf.formatted_text` statement?

 That means, we cannot use wrappers like this: